wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 *Example.* Caller-to-Dealer progressive `CALL` with encryption and key ID.

-Nothing prevents to use `Payload Passthru Mode` with other features, for example `Progressive Calls`
+Note that nothing prevents the use of `Payload Passthru Mode` with other features such as, for example, `Progressive Calls`.

 {align="left"}
 ```json